 The biggest factor in the fuel card vs credit card decision

 Though there are some finer distinctions, the essential difference between these two options is what can be purchased.
-With a company fuel card, you can only buy two things: fuel and vehicle maintenance, which can be turned on or off.
+With a fuel card, you can only buy two things: fuel and vehicle maintenance, which can be turned on or off.
 However, most companies choose the fuel only option with their cards because maintenance is handled separately.

 In contrast, a company credit card can be used at almost any store, restaurant, or hotel, providing less security for your purchases.
 If you opt for this payment method, be sure that you are double checking each invoice to ensure all charges are legitimate.